bbauska/W3Cx-1of5-CSS.0x/README.md

 Now that you&#39;ve learned all these different selectors, you&#39;ve probably noticed that there is nothing preventing one from creating rules that overlap, meaning creating rules that apply style to the same HTML elements.
 In fact, it&#39;s very common for HTML elements on a page to have multiple CSS rules competing for importance.

-Thanks to the \"cascading\" part of \"Cascading Style Sheets\", this isn&#39;t a problem.
-That is because CSS has a way to figure out which rule \"wins\" when styles are conflicting.
-CSS actually computes a \"weight\" for each style rule and the one with the greatest weight wins.
+Thanks to the &ldquo;cascading&rdquo; part of &ldquo;Cascading Style Sheets&rdquo;, this isn&#39;t a problem.
+That is because CSS has a way to figure out which rule &ldquo;wins&rdquo; when styles are conflicting.
+CSS actually computes a &ldquo;weight&rdquo; for each style rule and the one with the greatest weight wins.
 If you want all the specifics on how this weight is computed you can read more [here](https://www.w3.org/TR/CSS22/cascade.html).
 For simplicity&#39;s sake, the most specific rule wins!

 -   A rule is generally more specific if it applies to a fewer number of elements than another rule that encompasses those elements.
 The more facets a rule has the more specific it is.